lino-framework/lino/docs/dev/ml/cal.rst

 .. class:: MyEvents

-  Table which shows today's and future calendar events of the requesting user.
+    Table which shows today's and future appointments of the requesting user.
+    The default filter parameters are set to show only :term:`appointments <appointment>`.

+.. class:: EventsByDay

+  This table is usually labelled "Appointments today".
+It has no "date" column because it shows events of a given date.

+  The default filter parameters are set to show only :term:`appointments <appointment>`.

 Actions